 100 Favourite Places from Slow Travel Berlin

-Slow Travel Berlin is one of our favourite Berlin blogs.
-They created this book with a more patient and personal approach to bring 100 extraordinary places to Berlin.
-From restaurants and cafes to museums and parks, you are going to find everything you didn’t know about Berlin here.
+Slow Travel Berlin is one of our favorite Berlin blogs.
+They created this book with a more patient and personal approach to bringing 100 extraordinary places to Berlin.

 Cee Cee Berlin Highlights

-This book is a must-have for people visiting Berlin, Berlin lovers, residents and future Berliners.
+This book is a must-have for people visiting Berlin, Berlin lovers, residents, and future Berliners.
 You really need to buy it.

 Berlin – The Architecture Guide